This pillow sex tip is driving people crazy—here's what you need to know about the *steamy* move

 Murphy also adds that the move is perfect for anyone seeking an intimate and close position and recommends that the penetrator touches and kisses the receiver's erogenous zones, as these are "highly sensitive areas that cause instant sexual stimulation,"—the same goes for this pillow under the hips move.

-A pillow, when it comes to the bedroom it seems, can ever very versatile, as you can use it during moves like missionary, spooning and lying-down doggy.
+A pillow, when it comes to the bedroom it seems, can be very versatile indeed, as you can use it during moves like missionary, spooning and even lying-down doggy.

 couple in bed together